swbloom/react-context-api/README.md

 )
 ```

-`Button` needs to know the theme, so it needs to be passed through `Toolbar` for `Button` to get access to it.
+`Button` wants to know the theme, so it needs to be passed down from `App`, through `Toolbar`, and into `ThemedButton` for the `Button` to finally get access to it.
 This process, passing components down from a higher parent down through components that don't even necessarily need it, so they can get to components lower down the chain, is called 'prop drilling'.

-This process is known as 'prop drilling', and it's kind of a pain in the ass.
+It's kind of a pain in the ass.
+Usually the way this is solved is through some kind of 3rd party state management library like Redux or Mobx.

 # Now, with context!